bbible3/TanukiUdon/PROPOSAL.md

 VRChat development is a constantly changing, new field - so the feasability of some of these features is yet to be fully determined.
 However, all of the tools and resources to do so are freely available, and *something* is possible for sure.
 Luckily there are no social, ethical, or legal constrints that will prevent us from accmplishing these tasks either.
 ## Timeline
+Using the Sprint and Milestone based timeline we are planning, each two week period will consist of multiple smaller goals/tasks to be divided across team members.
+The first Sprint involves setting up the workspace, version control, ideas, and proposal.
+This sprint officially ended on Feb 11.
+The second Sprint's goal is to create a functional UI that is able to interface with Unity.
+This might be an incredibly simple milestone, but our team is not yet entirely clear on the process, so it must be figured out as we go along.
+The general timeline of milestones should look something like this
+* **Sprint 1**: Setup & Goals (~1.5 weeks)... setting up objectives, dividing work, writing proposal
+* **Sprint 2**: Installable Unity Asset... learning the UI system, implementing basic features (~1.5 weeks)
+* **Sprint 3**: First useful feature... likely implementing ShaderMan's code (>1.5 weeks)
+* **Sprint 4**: Second set of features (at least one per team member)...
+Probably start with Snippet Library, Documentation? (~2 weeks)
+* **Sprint 5**: Third set of features...
+Auto Complete, Code Saerch (~2 weeks)
+* **Sprint 6**: Thorough testing, more features, etc...

+This is about 8 weeks of sprint content, and it is reasonable to assume a few days of testing between each sprint, as well as delays.
+With such a timeline, it should be straightforward to achieve project requirements and potentially be able to implement additional features like animation and toggle generators.